Clan Cheyne: 14th-century

+Sir Reginald died in 1345 and the Cheyne lands hence passed mainly to the Sutherlands in Caithness and the Keiths in Aberdeenshire.

 16th-century

 The Cheyne's Esslemont Castle was destroyed in the aftermath of a feud with the Clan Hay.

 Later clansmen

 Sir William Cheyne (d.1932) was a distinguished surgeon and bacteriologist who was a pioneer of antiseptic surgical methods in Britain.

 Castles

 Castles that have belonged to the Clan Cheyne have included amongst others: